nick-occ/fullstack_gameapi/README.md

 urlsafe_game_key (String) Required Description: URL Safe Game Key of Game object in data store.<br>
 _Output:_<br>
 message (String) Description: Response message listing current state of game.

+###*make_move*###
+_Description:_<br>
+Updates the Game grid with the position the player requests.
+If the position is already occupied or it isn't the requested players turn the update to the grid will not take place and a message will notify the user that their move was unsuccessful.
+If the move is successful the procedure will check if the user has won the game or if there are no more moves remaining the game will result in a draw.
+Successful moves will also write results in the GameHistory and moves that end the game will record entries in the Score object in the data store.<br>
+_Inputs:_<br>
+urlsafe_game_key (String) Required Description: URL Safe Game Key of Game object in data store.<br>
+player (String) Required Description: Player making move.<br>
+pos (Integer) Required Range: 0-8 Description: Position where user is making move.<br>
+_Output:_<br>
+message (String) Description: Response message listing if the move was successful.